apos/yaacs/README.md

 Hi there,

 this is a 3D printable case system to build a astro pc made of a raspberry pi.
-It uses custom V-shaped conectors that are strong enough an easylily interchangable
+It uses custom V-shaped conectors that are strong enough an easily interchangable
 ![image](https://github.com/apos/case_system_stellarmate_astroberry/assets/456034/1d67b81f-250d-4325-87a3-b2c390186f6e)

 For THIS PROJECT, you only need the following screws and glue: